 Research Focus Areas

-Active Agricultural research projects in the College of Agriculture and Related Sciences include:
+Active Agricultural research projects in the College of Agriculture, Science and Technology (CAST) include:

 - Integrated pest management of insect pests in alfalfa

 - Structured educational program to lock in students to USDA food safety profession

 - Effective setbacks for controlling nutrient runoff losses from land applied poultry litter